-We have audited the financial statements of The Canadian Arabic Orchestra ("The Orchestra") which comprise the financial position as at December 31, 2019 and the statement of operations and changes in net assets and the statement of cash flows for the period from September 1 to December 31, 2019, and the notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of The Canadian Arabic Orchestra ("The Orchestra") which comprise the financial position as at December 31, 2021 and the statement of revenues and expenses and changes in net assets and the statement of cash flows for the year then ended, and the notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Orchestra as at December 31, 2019 and the revenues and expenses, changes in net assets and cash flows for the period from September 1 to December 31, 2019 in accordance with Canadian accounting standards for not-for-profit organizations.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Orchestra as at December 31, 2021 and the revenues and expenses, changes in net assets and cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.